tempztzektana/Portfolio/README_EN.md

 # 🌟 Filip Vašíček - GitHub Portfolio

 Hello!
 I'm Filip Vašíček, a mere student of VŠPJ that is trying to learn IT with passion for databases and analysis and mainly challenges.
-I've been learning by solving problem in Codewars, for the time being Rank 6 of Python, SQL, and rank 7 C#.
+I've been learning by watching online courses and solving problem in [Codewars](https://www.codewars.com/users/tempztzektana), for the time being Rank 6 of Python, SQL, and rank 7 C#.
 Solved around 150+ problems!
 Welcome to my GitHub profile, where I showcase my projects and skills.

 ---